-Steven Pressfield says in his book Do The Work, that the process of doing any creative work, as writing a book, composing a song, preparing a trip, developing a product or creating a company, consists basically of two stages: Act and reflect.
+Steven Pressfield in his book "Do The Work says that the process of doing any creative work, whether it is writing a book, composing a song, preparing a trip, developing a product or creating a company, basically consists of two stages: Acting and reflecting.

 These two stages are cyclically repeated and should not be carried out at the same time.
 Act, reflect.
 Act, reflect.
 Act, reflect.

 Acting means doing the actual work: writing, composing, programming, designing, etc. Reflecting means evaluating what you’ve done so far and thinking about how you’re going to deal with what’s left to do.
 Reflecting is key to learning, and it’s not something you necessarily have to do by yourself.
 If you are working in a team or have a mentor or coach, you will get more benefits if you do that reflection together with them.

 Depending on the type of project you are undertaking and the stage you are in, you should make more or less use of each of these stages.

 When you are starting a creative project, you should act a lot and reflect little.
 It’s about avoiding that resistance that will undoubtedly try to sink your inner genius.
 “Are you crazy, who’s going to care about your work?”.

 You’re writing a draft, designing a prototype, testing… You don’t know what your creature is going to look like yet, so you have to release everything you have inside you onto paper – or whatever medium you use for this first phase.
 Follow your instinct and don’t think too much about it.
 Now you don’t want your possibilities and opportunities to be diminished because of your doubts and prejudices.
 You want to see how far your idea takes you.

 Once you start, the same work you do generates the energy needed to overcome that resistance and encourage you to continue.
 It’s the law of inertia.
 Now it’s a matter of taking advantage of that momentum.
 Keep working, every day, steadily.